-- Raise the kernel display page. - Zoom in until you can clearly see the detail relating to the sine thread's cycle.
+- Raise the kernel display page. - Zoom in or out as required until you can clearly see the detail relating to the sine thread's cycle.

-In the graphic shown below, the sine thread was preempted by a kernel processing of an 18042 interrupt.
+In the graphic shown below, the sine thread was preempted by a kernel processing of an timer interrupt.